 - Extra basil for garnish

-- Pour the egg whites onto bottom of pie crust and bake crust 15 minutes.
+- Pour the egg whites onto the bottom of the pie crust and bake the crust for 15 minutes.
 Set aside.

 - Microwave the sliced zucchini for 4 minutes or until tender.
 Drain the extra water on paper towels and squeeze out any extra liquid.

 - In a separate bowl, combine the remaining 1/2 tsp pepper, 1/4 tsp salt, mayonnaise, Parmesan cheese, goat cheese and chopped basil.
 Layer your pie with zucchini, tomatoes, mayonnaise and cheese mixture.
 The mixture will be thick so use your hands to press and smear it on top.